 Certified AIDA Master Instructor, AIDA Youth Instructor, EFR Instructor, O2 Provider, Competitive Freediver, Ice Freediver

 Andrew Ryzebol is the only Master Instructor in Ontario with a wealth of teaching experience at various levels.
-He has been freediving since 2013, and a certified Instructor since 2017.
+He has been freediving since 2013, and a certified Instructor since 2017, and is qualified to teach AIDA 1 through AIDA 4.

 Andrew competes and coaches regularly in Canadian freediving competitions and is a national depth champion with multiple provincial records.
 He enjoys the excitement of assisting freedivers in achieving their goals and learning new skills.
 He began freediving on the Great Lakes and was certified in the cold Canadian waters.
 Over the years, he has developed expertise on local Ontario dive sites and conditions.
 Andrew freedives year round in Canada, which provides unique experiences and challenges with each season.